Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 Taken together, the rent-sharing elasticities are between $\MinPctDiffConsVsUnconsRentSh$ and $\MaxPctDiffConsVsUnconsRentSh$ percent smaller for constrained firms relative to unconstrained ones, while the implied labor supply elasticities are between $\MinPctDiffConsVsUnconsLSelast$ and $\MaxPctDiffConsVsUnconsLSelast$ percent larger.
-This evidence is consistent with wage-setting constraints that limit wage responses, making constrained firms appear to face a more elastic labor supply, seemingly close to the competitive benchmark.
+This evidence is consistent with wage-setting constraints that limit wage responses, making constrained firms appear to face a more elastic labor supply, seemingly close to the competitive benchmark. \footnote{Using the external shock design, our findings broadly align with the internal shock, though results are much noisier.
+Appendix Figure \ref{fig:export_shock_by_constraints} presents the reduced-form effects, and Appendix Figure \ref{fig:elast_const_external} shows the estimated elasticities and compares with the internal shock.
+As expected, the elasticities are noisier given the smaller samples used in the external shock design.
+For Norway, the results by constrained status align closely with the internal shock design, with the ranking of estimated elasticities between constrained and unconstrained firms preserved across designs.
+For Portugal, the external shock estimates are more volatile and less informative.
+We adopt a higher constraint threshold in Portugal to ensure a meaningful sample size, so firms are now classified as constrained when their mean wage lies roughly 50 percent above the MW.}